Updated February 20, 2021 | By Wilson Kehoe Winingham staff

 When it comes to brain injuries, many people think that only severe injuries warrant legal action.
 However, even though the medical field has a lot…

-If you suspect someone you love has experienced a head trauma, erring on the side of caution is always the right answer.
-The smallest bump…
+If you suspect someone you love has experienced head trauma, erring on the side of caution is always best.
+The smallest bump can turn into…